Skip to Content

 On top of that, many drivers don’t have insurance.
 Accidents are often settled on the spot in cash.
 This could be difficult if you don’t speak Spanish.
 If the other driver is at fault and can’t pay, you may be out of luck.
 If you’re at fault and the police are involved, you fall victim to corruption.
 It is also possible that the other driver tries to take advantage of you because you’re not a local.

-If you are going to drive in Tijuana, you should buy temporary auto insurance before you cross the border.
-This way, you’ll be covered if you get in an accident.
-There are numerous locations in San Ysidro where you can buy Mexican auto insurance by the day before you cross the border.
+There are numerous locations in San Ysidro where you can buy Mexican auto insurance the day before you cross the border.
 You can also buy insurance online before your trip.
 I use Baja Bound Mexican Insurance.
 Click the link to get a free quote.

 For more info, check out my guide: How to Drive to Tijuana.
 Here, I discuss temporary vehicle insurance, parking, driving in Tijuana, the border crossings, and more.